-This week's blog is guest written in two parts.
-Loudoun Museum board member Omari Faulkner shares his personal thoughts on the holiday of Juneteenth and it's cultural significance in part one.
+This blog is an update from a two-part series from 2020 looking at Juneteenth.
+Loudoun Museum Vice Chair Omari Faulkner shares his personal thoughts on the holiday of Juneteenth and it's cultural significance in part one, as well as a preview of a relevant upcoming initiative at the Museum.
 This is followed by a contextual history of Juneteenth including information about past and present celebrations in part two, written by Loudoun Museum staff Paige Armstrong.

 – Omari Faulkner, Loudoun Museum’s Vice Chairman

 Image: Vice Chairman Omari Faulkner speaks at Loudoun Museum's Juneteenth Lunch in 2019.

 Juneteenth Is A Celebration of the United States’ History & Promise

 It can be hard to grasp the brutality of slavery, because it feels like it was so long ago.
 We seem far removed from a past that included some of the most horrific acts of terror, intimidation, and dehumanization ever committed on our country’s soil.

 That’s why history and education are so important, and it’s why Juneteenth, the day that commemorates the enforcement of the Emancipation Proclamation in the state of Texas, is such an important day for all Americans to celebrate, regardless of race, class, sex, or religion.
 When we understand our past, we can celebrate our present and continue to build a stronger, more inclusive, and thriving future for our country.